Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/contributing.md

 The docs are served
 on [https://www.stephenmwangi.com/obsidian-spaced-repetition/](https://www.stephenmwangi.com/obsidian-spaced-repetition/).

-For small changes, you can simply open an pull request for merging (against the `master` branch).
+For small changes, you can simply open an pull request for merging (against the `dev-master` branch).
-The changes will be live once a new [release](https://github.com/st3v3nmw/obsidian-spaced-repetition/releases) is made.
+The changes will be live once a new [release](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall/releases) is made.

 For larger diffs, it's important that you check how your docs look like as explained below.